-You and/or your child may receive services at one of our three locations: Oceanside, San Diego (Rady Children’s main campus) or Chula Vista.
+You and/or your child may receive services at one of our four locations: Oceanside, Torrey Pines, San Diego (Rady Children’s main campus) or Chula Vista.
 To determine how we can best serve you and your child, you will have an initial call with one of our care coordinators who will gather information about your child and any concerns you may have.
 We may then ask you to schedule a developmental and behavioral assessment for your child at one of our three convenient locations.

 Assessment specialists are available on site to determine whether your child’s development and behavior are age-appropriate.
 Specifically, these specialists assess: